GioSed/cutePy-compiler/README.md

 - `,`      : Comma for separating variables or parameters
 - `;`      : Semicolon for ending statements
 - `:`      : Colon used after `if`, `else`, and function definitions

+  Special Symbols:
+#$ : Multi-line comment start and end.
+#{ : Left hash bracket (used to mark a block of code).
+#} : Right hash bracket (used to close a block of code).
+# : Single-line comment.
+Keywords:
+declare : Used to declare variables def : Defines a function if : Conditional statement else : Else block for if while : Loop construct return : Return a value from a function input : Reads input from the user print : Outputs to the console